samuel-thapa-magar/bmi_calculator/README.md

 This app calculates the Body Mass Index of a person.

-Some screenshots of the app are shown below :
+Some screenshots of the app :

 <!-- ![screenshot](images/Screenshots/scr1.jpeg)
 ![screenshot](images/Screenshots/scr2.jpeg) -->